 Filming, photography and sound recording permits are considered in the order they are received.
 All applications must be completed in detail and returned with the permit application and non-refundable application fee.
-A minimum of two weeks is required to process an application and issue a permit.
+A minimum of 2-4 weeks (depending on project type and volume of requests) is required to process an application and issue a permit.

 **Model means a person or object that serves as the subject for commercial filming or still photography for the purposes of promoting sales or use of a product or service.
 Models include but are not limited to, individuals, animals, or inanimate objects such as vehicles, boats articles of clothing, and food and beverage products.

 Permit Types and Fees

 The application fee includes three hours of administrative time; including phone calls, correspondence, application review, and project consultation, scheduling park staff, permit issuance, follow-up and billing.
 Additional administrative time will be billed at a rate of $65/hour.

 An addendum may be issued for the following types of filming: underwater, wilderness, thermal area filming without monitor, overnight, inside buildings, interviewing staff or increase in crew size.
 Please contact the Film Permit Office about these types of filming, or any other activities that are not listed here.